 - Boat trips

-Well behaved children are welcome at the hotel, there are 3 cots available for little ones and a please-all lunch menu.
-Babysitting isn't available and its cliffside location is not ideal for toddlers.
+Well behaved children are very welcome at the hotel and the staff are great with them, but there aren't loads of facilities geared towards them, other than the large pool.
+There are 3 cots available for little ones and a please-all lunch menu.
+To preserve a peaceful ambiance, the hotel tries to ensure there aren't too many children at one time.
 Children over 3 years pay a supplement for an extra bed.

 Children (4-12 years), Teens (over 12)